eight04/image-picka/README.md

 Changelog
 ---------

+* 0.8.1 (Jun 18, 2018)

+	- Fix: unable to use context menu on images inside a button.
+	- Locale: update fr.

 * 0.8.0 (Jun 17, 2018)

 	- Change: use buttons instead of checkboxes in picker UI.
 	- Add: "Display image size under the thumbnail" option.

 * 0.7.7 (Jun 4, 2018)